rumblecollective/twitchbot/README.md

 ##Things to do

 - Put functions inside object literals
-- Refactor onMessageHandler
-    - Multiple modules need to be accessed
-    - e.g. line 63 of app.js, only one module is being called
-- Get timed messages working
 - Shoutout command needs error handling in case theres a typo or user does not exist https://dev.twitch.tv/docs/v5/reference/users/ if 200